 Is lecture capture still be available?

-Lecture Capture is carrying on as normal for those teaching events which are taking place or are being re-scheduled.
+Lecture Capture carried on as normal for those teaching events which took place or were re-scheduled.

-If members of the viva panel are taking strike action, then your supervisor will discuss possible options with you and the Departmental PGR Tutor.
+If members of the viva panel took strike action, then your supervisor will discuss possible options with you and the Departmental PGR Tutor.
+If you have had issues with your viva as a result of the strike action, please contact your supervisor in the first instance.

-What support is available to me during the strike?
-And what will the University do to mitigate the lack of pastoral support if my personal tutor/key staff are on strike?
-(Added 15/03/2018)
+What support is available to me?
+And what will the University do to mitigate the lack of pastoral support if my personal tutor/key staff were on strike?
+(Updated 17/04/2018)

-Pastoral support continues to be available through the Student Services Centre.
-Services are operating normally and are not affected by the industrial action.
-In many cases academic support continues to be available where staff are not participating in the industrial action.
+Pastoral support continued to be available during the strike period, through the Student Services Centre.
+Services were operating normally and were not affected by the industrial action.
+In many cases academic support continued to be available where staff were not participating in the industrial action.

 Please follow this link to read the University’s answers to queries you may have.